 As shown in Figure 5-11 and summarized in Table 5-5, this element addresses through seepage and underseepage by reach for the entirety of the non-SPFC levee system.
 Note that any erosion deficiencies or concerns on the non-SPFC levees are remediated as part of the element described in Section 5.1.2.1 and are not remediated as part of this element.
 Two remedial alternatives are provided to address the through seepage and underseepage vulnerabilities associated with each reach.
-Note that any erosion deficiencies on the SPFC levees are remediated as part of the element described in Section 5.1.1.2 and are not remediated as part of this element.
+Note that any erosion deficiencies on the SPFC levees are remediated as part of the element.
 Further geotechnical investigations in connection with obtaining FEMA accreditation may be needed to confirm the non-SPFC levees within the study area are not vulnerable to stability.
 Additional information regarding the data that was used to develop these remediations and how levee vulnerabilities were identified can be found in Appendix A.